solana-labs/solana-program-library/docs/src/confidential-token/deep-dive/overview.md

 }
 ```

-Any outgoing funds from an account is subtracted from its available balance.
+Any outgoing funds from an account are subtracted from its available balance.
 Any
 incoming funds to an account is added to its pending balance.

 As an example, consider a transfer instruction that moves 10 tokens from a